Online Reporting System RCRAInfo

 • Incorrect waste codes

-• Failure to include Land disposal restrictions when needed
+• Failure to include Land Disposal Restrictions when needed

 • Failure to maintain copies: final manifests must be maintained as paper or electronic copies in the e-Manifest system.
 Facilities may be required to provide copies of manifests during inspections or demonstrate the ability to access the federal e-Manifest system